MPAS-Dev/compass/docs/developers_guide/command_line.rst

 ``-b`` or ``--baseline_dir``.
 If supplied, each test case in the suite that includes :ref:`dev_validation` will be validated against the previous run in the baseline.

+See :ref:`dev_suite` for more about the underlying framework.

 .. _dev_compass_run: